 - divorcing spouses who have separated their finances

-Before you start this interview, you should pull together the household income and expenses information.
-If you would like to look at the form before you start, you can find the Financial Disclosure Affidavit form online.
+Before you start this form, you should pull together the household income and expenses information.

 Small claims court is designed for people who are representing themselves.
 You can hire a lawyer if you want to, but you are not required to hire a lawyer.
 If you decide to represent yourself in small claims court, you can get more information about what you will need to do and how small claims court works by reading: